 You won’t usually find her face in front of the camera.
 But you’ve no doubt seen her award-winning work on KY3 News.

-Robin Yancey put her passion and skill to use –behind- the lens as a photojournalist.
+Robin Foster put her passion and skill to use –behind- the lens as a photojournalist.

 “I love to share people’s stories and capture memorable moments to share with viewers,” Robin said.
 “The best part of being a news photographer is the places you get to go and experience.”